 While Christmas delivery roles can earn some extra useful money for the festive season, don’t expect to get ‘flush’ from the role or become a fully integrated employee.
 Most of these roles (including temporary jobs generally) are only minimum wage or a little more.
 They are also often zero hour contract roles or short term contracts at the very best.
 Whilst they can be useful to both employer and employee, they don’t make for stable employment in the long term, and from a career point of view, people need to be mindful of this.
 The period of employment will also pass quickly and you will soon need to think about work in January and beyond, which will soon come around.
 When applying for these roles, people need to be mindful of this.

-Notwithstanding the above, whilst many seasonal jobs are only temporary, and this can suit people looking for a bit of extra cash, some positions can be extended into the new year, and can even lead to more concrete employment once the main Christmas rush has passed.
+Notwithstanding all of the above, whilst many seasonal jobs are only temporary, and this can suit people looking for a bit of extra cash, some positions can be extended into the new year.
+There can even be an avenue for more concrete employment once the main Christmas rush has passed.
 If you are hoping to try and get a more permanent role, show employers your strengths, capabilities and dedication during your seasonal role.
 The more you do to get yourself noticed in a positive way, the greater chance you have of securing employment for the other 10 / 11 months of the year also.
 Having an extra skill will always look good, and if you enjoy driving and think you can handle the pressure of the Christmas rush, a festive courier job can give you some valuable experience, extra pay and enhance your CV for the future.
 If you are thinking of taking on a temporary courier role this year, we wish you luck.

 Need a parcel delivery fast and require a same day courier?
 Visit our dedicated page now to find out more.